akanshajain231999/MU455_BeyondInfinity/README.md

 	UNICODE_EMOJI for analyzing emojis in dataset

- # We have used three approaches to classify the sentiment of text reviews as positive or Negative.
+ # We have used three approaches to classify the sentiment of text reviews as positive or Negative or neutral.

 1. Resource Based Semantic Analysis using HindiSentiWordnet.---> In this approach we used Hindi Sentiwordnet to classify the review's sentiment.